 What academic language may be useful in an introduction?

-This is the fourth and final lesson about Introductory Paragraphs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the fourth and final chapter about Introductory Paragraphs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Highlight the importance of introductory language